Ed Lafitte

-Edward Francis Lafitte (April 7, 1886April 12, 1971) was a pitcher in Major League Baseball who played with the Detroit Tigers (1909–12), Brooklyn Tip-Tops (1914–15), and Buffalo Blues (1915).
+Edward Francis Lafitte (April 7, 1886 – April 12, 1971) was an American pitcher in Major League Baseball who played with the Detroit Tigers (1909–12), Brooklyn Tip-Tops (1914–15), and Buffalo Blues (1915).
 Born in New Orleans, Louisiana, at his family's home located at 319 Bourbon Street, he batted and threw right-handed.

 Baseball career

 Lafitte pitched for the Georgia Institute of Technology baseball team in 1906 and 1907.
 He also was a starter in the first intercollegiate basketball game ever played by Georgia Tech.

 He made his debut with the Detroit Tigers in 1909.
 After an 11-8 season with the 1911 Tigers, Lafitte told manager Hughie Jennings that he wanted to leave early the following season to resume dental school.
 Jennings told him if he left early to keep on going.
 Lafitte did.
 He became a dentist, but also pitched in the Federal League.

 Lafitte returned to baseball in 1914 as a member of the Brooklyn Tip-Tops of the fledgling Federal League.
 That season he became the first pitcher to throw a no-hitter without throwing a shutout in a 6–2 victory over the Kansas City Packers on September 19.
 In 1914, he split his final season between the Tip-Tops and the Buffalo Blues.